yuzhounh/RSSPCA_parallel/README.md

 where $c_1$ and $c_2$ are positive constants, and $L$ is a Laplacian matrix representing the two-dimensional spatial structure information of images.

 The algorithm combines robustness (for outliers/noise resistance), sparsity (for feature selection), and smoothness (for spatial relationship preservation).
-It has been validated on six benchmark face databases (AR, FEI, FERET, GT, ORL, Yale) against methods like PCA, PCA-L1, RSPCA, and RSMPCA.
+It has been validated on six benchmark face databases (AR, FEI, FERET, GT, ORL, Yale) against methods including PCA, PCA-L1, RSPCA, and RSMPCA.

 To run the demo, execute `main.m` in MATLAB.
 This is the parallel computing implementation of RSSPCA, designed to improve performance for large-scale face reconstruction and recognition tasks.
 The original sequential implementation is available at [RSSPCA](https://github.com/yuzhounh/RSSPCA).
 Additional benchmark face databases can be found [here](https://github.com/yuzhounh/Face-databases).